 Cosmopolitan: A cabana or daybed purchase will unlock access to both the Boulevard and Chelsea pools at Cosmopolitan.
 The fee you pay up-front is a food & beverage minimum that can then be spent at the pool.

-Golden Nugget: The Tank pool deck is again accessible to non-hotel guests for a fee payable at the entrance.
-Pricing varies by day, and is:
+Golden Nugget: The Tank pool deck is again accessible to non-hotel guests for a fee payable at the entrance that varies by day ($20-$40 range).

-Red Rock Resort: Anyone can access Red Rock’s stunning Sandbar pool deck for a variable cover charge of:
+Red Rock: Anyone can access Red Rock’s stunning Sandbar pool deck for a variable cover charge of $30-$40, depending on the day ($10 less for kids).

 Although located away from the Strip, Sandbar offers amenities like poolside gaming, and multiple pools spread across the complex.